philippfeldner/diary-survey-bot/README.md

 This is a chat-bot for the messaging app [Telegram](https://telegram.org/).
 It is intended to conduct surveys/studies that strech over longer time periods.
-Since there was no similar tool around to conduct those type of studies we decided to develope one on our own.
+Since there was no similar tool around to conduct those type of studies we developed one on our own.
 The messaging app Telegram seemed fitting, because of its decent API and popularity.
 The bot is written in python3 and uses this [API](https://github.com/python-telegram-bot/python-telegram-bot).